 Category 3: Laboratory Testing

 We know there are biomarkers that tell us about your risk for a variety of medical problems.
 For instance, doctors routinely check cholesterol levels as a way of assessing your risk for heart disease.
 When your cholesterol is high there are specific interventions which they suggest to reduce cholesterol and, as a result, reduce the risk of heart disease.
 The same is true for brain disease.
 Laboratory testing can reveal if you have specific risk factors for brain disease.
 These factors may make it harder for you to recover from your current illness or put you at risk for other brain diseases in the future.
-Therefore, the clinicians at Manlove Psychiatric Group may recommend blood tests to determine what your specific risk factors are.
+Therefore, the clinicians at Manlove Health may recommend blood tests to determine what your specific risk factors are.
 This allows us to personalize your treatment.

 The testing we do reveals details about the following blood chemistry which can affect your mental health: